Saint Nicholas arrival to Amsterdam – Intocht van Sinterklaas

 Zwarte Piet controversy

-According to the folklore, Saint Nicholas had a servant boy named Black Peter (Zwarte Piet), dressed in mediaeval, colorful costume.
-His skin was black, because he to had climb the chimneys to get inside the houses to deliver the gifts.
+According to the folklore, Saint Nicholas had a servant boy named Black Peter (Zwarte Piet), dressed in medieval, colorful costume.
+His skin was black, because he had to climb the chimneys to get inside the houses to deliver the gifts.
 Canadian soldiers who liberated part of the Netherlands during the WWII introduced the idea of several black servants.
-Last years the voices have been raised, that the color of skin of the servants might feel derogatory to the some members of the black community.
-The historians reminded the public, that in the middle Ages black servant symbolized the devil forced into obedience by Saint Nicholas and worse - in several countries Saint Nicholas companion is traditionally a devil – like person.
-A couple of years ago, the decision has been made to taint the skin some of the Saint Nicholas servants to colors of the rainbow.
+Last years the voices have been raised, that the color of skin of the servants might feel derogatory to some members of the black community.
+The historians reminded the public, that in the middle Ages black servant symbolized the devil forced into obedience by Saint Nicholas and worse - in several countries Saint Nicholas companion is traditionally a devil like person.
+A couple of years ago, the decision has been made to taint the skin of some of the Saint Nicholas' servants to the colors of the rainbow.
 To justify this change, Saint Nicholas rode under the rainbow gate at some moment of his parade.
-Luckily this controversy, last years seems to have died down.
+Luckily this controversy seems to have died down during last years.

 As always in a big crowd, look well after the kids and beware of pickpockets.